MY CHILDHOOD ENDED when I was ten.

 Hannah sat paralysed by fear.
 The champion athlete and captain of her state primary school, a lover of public speaking, had finally found an opponent who frightened her into feebleness.

 Soon Steven sped up the driveway in a white Mitsubishi Lancer.
 He was a diligent accounting student.
 Unlike John, Steven shied away from confrontation.
-He felt a painful need to please people.

 ‘Saul,’ cried Mary, ‘your foster care placement is a disgrace!
 Hannah needs to be saved!’

 Hannah went inside to hyperventilate.
-Steve escorted Mary Israel to the street.
+Steve escorted Mary Shelley to the street.
 He explained as diplomatically as possible that she needed to leave immediately.
 Police were en route.
 He’d be willing to meet up for dinner at a later date, but only if she proceeded through the correct channels.

 Amazingly, Mary conceded temporary defeat.
 Her aversion to the Queensland Police Service overpowered all maternal instincts.
 The preacher disappeared ten minutes before two police vehicles arrived.
 She was located on CCTV later that night and arrested on suspicion of stalking.